What Are Eating Disorders?

 Eating disorders are a lifestyle choice.

 Eating disorders are serious illnesses with mental and physical consequences.
 No one ‘chooses’ to have this illness.
 In fact, recovering from an eating disorder requires a lot of hard work and involves more than simply deciding to not act on symptoms.
 In most cases, the eating disorder has become a person’s primary way of coping with intense emotions and difficult life events.

 Eating disorders are serious psychological conditions and can lead to very serious medical problems.
 They have the highest mortality rate of any mental illness and are also associated with an increased risk of suicide.

 Recovery, though challenging, is absolutely possible.
-Recovery can take months or years, but with proper treatment, started immediately, many people do eventually recover and go on to live a life free from their eating disorder.
+Recovery can take months or years, but with proper treatment, many people do eventually recover and go on to live a life free from their eating disorder.